Restaurants

 Pop over to Popolo for an Italian feast right on the banks of Brisbane River.
 Located in the River Quay precinct with the skyscrapers across the river well in view, this rustic joint serves up pizza, pasta, and, ultimately, perfection.

-Sit in their funky al fresco dining area and order up some tartufata pizza, Moreton Bay bug linguine, and pistachio panna cotta—sounds like the perfect 3 course meal to us.
-Chuck in one of their signature cocktails like the “Rosa Cherubina”—White Oat Berry pink Gin, Rose Syrup, Lemon, Pineapple, Strawberry, topped with prosecco—and you’ve got yourself a night out.
+Sit in their funky al fresco dining area and order up some tartufata pizza, Moreton Bay bug linguine, and pistachio panna cotta—sounds like the perfect three-course meal to us.
+Throw in one of their signature cocktails, like the “Rosa Cherubina” with pink gin, rose syrup, lemon, pineapple and strawberry topped with prosecco, and you’ve got yourself a night out.

 OTTO